MikeSchincariol/mort/README.md

       + UDB 42124-59000

   5. (Optional) Instead of creating firewall rules, you can disable the firewall
-      + sudo systemctl stop firewalld.service1
+      + sudo systemctl stop firewalld.service
       + sudo systemctl disable firewalld.service

   6. Clone the Mort git repo to each server